 - 12 Clothespins

-Add warm water to a large saucepan.
-Stir in sugar until no more will dissolve.
+- Add warm water to a large saucepan.
+Stir in 8 cups of sugar until no more will dissolve.

-Place the saucepan on the stove, and bring to a low boil over medium heat.
+- Place the saucepan on the stove, and bring to a low boil over medium heat.
 Add remaining sugar and any additional sugar as needed until you reach a fully saturated solution and no more sugar will dissolve.
-Allow to cool for 20-30 minutes.
+If you’re using a candy thermometer, you’ll want the temperature to reach around 250 degrees F. Allow to cool for 20-30 minutes.

 These rock candy sticks are a super fun STEM activity for kids of all ages, and everyone will enjoy the tasty treat that this fun science experiment creates!